skellis46/slipbox/the body and science.md

 Above two paragraphs is text for [C-DaRE invites ... the body and science](https://cdareinvites.coventry.ac.uk/the-body-and-science/)

+In 1994 I started full-time dance training at the Victorian College of the Arts in Melbourne.
+I was 25 years old.
+At the same time I was completing a Masters Degree in Kinesiology (mostly Newtonian mechanics) at the University of Otago School of Physical Education in Otago, Aotearoa New Zealand.
+At the VCA I was given credit for BA-level classes that were called Kinesiology.
+Yay.
+I didn't have to go to those classes.
+It didn't occur to anyone (including me) that there was practically zero cross-over between the Kinesiology I had been studying for 6 years and the Kinesiology that was being taught at the VCA.
+I tell this story not to establish any scientific credentials on my part.
+Far from it.
+Rather, I tell it as an example of the cultural schism between science and art.
+Ah, but that was nearly 30 years ago I hear you say ...

+-- see [@barr-2022-illuminating] for well written article in JDSP about science-somatics

 Science Is Not the Only Form of Knowledge but It Is the Best - Dresser